mikeghen/blockflix/README.md

 In your production environment, make sure the ``FLASK_DEBUG`` environment variable is unset or is set to ``0``, so that ``ProdConfig`` is used.

+:information_source: We will use Elastic Beanstalk to deploy the application.

 ## Shell